$ tkn pipeline export test_pipeline -n openshift-pipelines

 To add the annotations to a specific namespace, export the cluster task as a task to that namespace.

-object and its dependent tasks, set the scope-when-expressions-to-task
+object only, not its dependent tasks.
+To enable this update, set the scope-when-expressions-to-task

 flag to true